 When it comes to any new vaccine, people living with inflammatory or autoimmune conditions — such as inflammatory rheumatic diseases (rheumatoid arthritis, axial spondyloarthritis, lupus); inflammatory bowel disease (Crohn’s disease and ulcerative colitis); psoriasis; and multiple sclerosis — have long had vaccine worries that the general public doesn’t.
 There are two general main concerns:

 - That a vaccine might unsafely activate their immune system

-- That immunosuppressant medications might interfere with the vaccine’s effectiveness
+- That immunosuppressant medications might reduce the vaccine’s effectiveness